MatthewMontiel/ontheshelf/README.md

 ## *Description*

 This application is to have all of your games saved into a personal database to make choosing a game a breeze!

 ## *How to use*

+To use this application you will need to first sign up.
+Once signed up you can catalog your first game to add to your personal shelf.
+Then you will be able to quickly find a game that works for your group.

 ## *Application*